vgrigory/viaplay/README.md

 "MovieRepository" service is responsible for requesting movie data from Viaplay Content API, holds the knowledge about movie data structure and exposes handy get methods, which are used by other components (Movie in particular).
+As React does not come with XHR support (as it is pure UI rendering lib).
+I used https://github.com/github/fetch for that purpose, as it is small, has no other dependencies, has good browser support and serves single purpose.

 Rest of the components are "dumb" and expect their data externally.